rajanubhuti/ai-workshop-documentation/README.md

 To train a LoRA on a physical object and understand how AI learns form and scale.

 ### Dataset
-- 15 curated images
+- 12 curated images
-- Varied angles (macro, profile, in-use)
+- Varied angles (macro, profile, in use)
 - Controlled lighting
 - Trigger word: `yellowflowerclip`